 (4) Oral Presentation & Project (30%)

 Mini-Skit (10%): Students will make a pair group, write a script, memorize it, and act out the skit in class.
-Guideline will be provided in advance.
+Guidelines are found on Canvas.

-Tete-a-tete (10%): Students will have tete-a-tete (one-on-one conversation) with an instructor as an oral quiz.
-Guideline will be provided in advance.
+Tete-a-tete (10%): Students will have 4 stete-a-tete (one-on-one conversation) with their instructor as an oral quiz.
+Guidelines are found on Canvas.

 Final project (10%): Students will choose their own project among options given and give a